 Making social security is an obligation of any working professional to get benefits such as unemployment benefits, public pension, and public healthcare.
 The social security contribution is a fee charged directly to your bank account on the last working day of the month.
 There are distinctive fee-charging rules and allowances or deductions for different groups of people.
 You can check the updateshere.

 4. How to register in the social security system?

 After knowing the rules, you might want to know how to register yourself in the social security system.
 Remember that you need to visit any of Social Security´s offices within the first 30 days after you registered at the tax agency!

 5. Advice from the official international office of Adeslas

-Ourexpat insurance is not only a 100% satisfactory visa insurance, but also the best private insurance in Spain with the broadest hospital network and advanced technology.
-We want to protect you while you are achieving new goals in your freelancer career.
+Ourexpat insurance is not only 100% satisfactory visa insurance, but also the best private insurance in Spain with the broadest hospital network and advanced technology.
+We want to protect you while you are achieving new goals in your freelance career.